 18-yr-old rape survivor gives birth to stillborn baby

-An 18-year-old woman, who was allegedly raped by a man on false promises of marriage, has given birth to a stillborn baby at a hospital in Jammu and Kashmir's Poonch district, police said on Tuesday.
-A case was registered and an investigation launched to track down the man, based on a complaint filed by the parents of the woman, they added.
+An 18-year-old woman gave birth to a stillborn baby at a hospital in Jammu and Kashmir's Poonch district here, with the police registering a case of rape against a man who had allegedly sexually exploited her on false promises of marriage.
+An investigation has been launched to track down the man, based on a complaint filed by the parents of the woman, the police said.

-The woman was admitted to the hospital on Monday, where she had a stillborn baby weighing three kilograms, officials said.
-An autopsy has been conducted on the baby, they said.
+The woman was admitted to the hospital on Monday, where she had a stillborn baby weighing three kilograms, officials said An autopsy has been conducted on the baby, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)